More and more women are deciding to become single mothers by choice. Today, this is possible thanks to ART with sperm donation or adoption.

 In case of repeated IVF failure with own eggs, women have two alternatives: double-donor IVF (sperm donation + egg donation) or embryo adoption.

 Using both donor eggs and donor sperm is more expensive than IVF with just donor sperm, as the egg donor fees (treatment for oocyte retrieval, gamete cryopreservation and storage, etc.) should be added to the total cost.
 However, the main benefit is that both gametes will be of optimal quality and therefore the embryos will be more likely to implant.

 Suggested for you

 One of the most common concerns of women who decide to become single mothers is the source of donor semen.
 If you want more information related to this topic, we recommend you enter the following article: Sperm Donation: requirements for becoming a donor, price and treatments.

 If you are interested in the success rates of fertility treatments, you can continue reading here: Success rates of assisted reproduction treatments.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'Can I be a single mother using a friend's semen?', 'Do you recommend me to have a baby alone at 40?', 'Can I become a single mother with artificial insemination?', 'Can you have a baby without a man or sperm?', 'Is it possible to become a single mother and be happy?', 'Can I become a single mother of two?' and 'If IVF does not work with my own eggs, is egg donation the only option left for me?'.
+FAQs from users: 'Can I be a single mother using a friend's semen?', 'Do you recommend me to have a baby alone at 40?', 'Can I become a single mother with artificial insemination?', 'Is there any age limit for becoming a single mother?', 'Can you have a baby without a man or sperm?', 'Is it possible to become a single mother and be happy?', 'Can I become a single mother of two?' and 'If IVF does not work with my own eggs, is egg donation the only option left for me?'.